 Allergan, Ackman agree special meeting won't trigger poison pill

-(Reuters) - Pershing Square Capital Management, led by activist investor William Ackman, and Allergan Inc (AGN.N) have agreed that calling a special meeting in an effort to elect new board members will not trigger Allergan's so-called "poison pill" measure, settling a lawsuit, the companies said on Friday.
+June 27 (Reuters) - Pershing Square Capital Management, led by activist investor William Ackman, and Allergan Inc have agreed that calling a special meeting will not trigger Allergan's so-called "poison pill" measure, settling a lawsuit, the companies said on Friday.

-Pershing Square and Valeant Pharmaceuticals International Inc (VRX.TO) (VRX.N) are pursuing Allergan in a $53 billion hostile takeover bid.
+Pershing Square and Valeant Pharmaceuticals International are pursuing Allergan in a $53 billion hostile deal.
 Pershing Square has nearly a 10 percent stake in Allergan and if its stake passes 10 percent, Allergan's shareholder rights plan goes into effect and dilutes existing shareholders.